 CBAN Article: Into the Wild: GMOs head for the forest.
 Watershed Sentinel, January 2021.

-Action Alert – June 2022: Groups in Brazil ask for your solidarity by signing the letter denouncing Brazil’s approval of a genetically engineered glyphosate-tolerant eucalyptus tree from the pulp and paper company Suzano.
-The deadline to sign is June 19 and it is open to both groups and individuals.
+June 2022: Groups in Brazil a denouncing Brazil’s approval of a genetically engineered glyphosate-tolerant eucalyptus tree from the pulp and paper company Suzano.
+Read the statement here.

 September 7, 2021 – Statement – Genetically Engineered Trees: No Solution to Climate Change: “Genetically engineered trees are not a climate solution.
 They are a dangerous distraction, and a threat to forests and communities that will worsen the climate crisis rather than fix it.”
 Published by the Campaign to STOP GE Trees.